wahyubucil/adonis-prisma/README.md

 Other questions like `guard`, `storing API tokens`, etc, are based on your preference.

-After configure the Adonis Auth, you need to config Prisma Auth Provider.
+After configuring the Adonis Auth, you need to config Prisma Auth Provider.
 Here's the example.

 First, define the schema.
 Example `schema.prisma`: